Tomorrow's Pioneers: MEMRI translation

-Several commentators, such as CNN's Arabic department, have noted that the transcript of Tomorrow's Pioneers provided by MEMRI contains numerous translation errors and undue emphases.
-Brian Whitaker, the Middle East editor for British newspaper The Guardian, wrote in a blog for the newspaper that in the translation of the video, showing Farfour eliciting political comments from a young girl named Sanabel, the MEMRI transcript misrepresents the segment where he asks what she will do, by attributing a sentence said by Farfour, "I'll shoot", to Sanabel while ignoring her actual reply, "I'm going to draw a picture".
+In 2007, commentators such as Brian Whitaker, the Middle East editor for British newspaper The Guardian; and CNN's Arabic department noted that the transcript of Tomorrow's Pioneers provided by the American non-profit organisation MEMRI contains numerous translation errors and undue emphases.
+Whitaker wrote in a blog for the newspaper that in the video, which shows Farfour eliciting political comments from a young girl named Sanabel, the MEMRI transcript misrepresents the segment where he asks what she will do.
+MEMRI attributed a sentence said by Farfour to Sanabel, "I'll shoot", while ignoring her actual reply, "I'm going to draw a picture".
+Whitaker and others commented that a statement uttered by Sanabel, "We're going to [or want to] resist", had been interpreted by MEMRI as "We want to fight".
+Also, where MEMRI translated her as saying "We will annihilate the Jews", Whitaker and CNN's Arabic department insisted that she either said "The Jews [will] shoot us" or "The Jews are killing us."
+Finally, Whitaker believed MEMRI's interpretation "I will commit martyrdom" made Sanabel sound more deliberate, so he and Mona Baker suggested "I'll become a martyr" or "we'll become martyrs" as more appropriate alternatives.

-Whitaker further criticised MEMRI's translation.
-He and others commented that a statement uttered by the same child, "We're going to [or want to] resist", had been given an unduly aggressive interpretation by MEMRI as "We want to fight".
-Also, where MEMRI translated the girl as saying "We will annihilate the Jews", Whitaker, along with Arabic speakers used by CNN, insisted that the girl is variously interpreted as saying, "The Jews [will] shoot us" or "The Jews are killing us."
-Other sources have also pointed out that MEMRI's translation "I will commit martyrdom" should more accurately have been "I'll become a martyr", a more passive statement.
 Conservative television host Glenn Beck had planned to run MEMRI's translation on his radio programme but was stopped by his producer.
-Beck then invited Yigal Carmon, a former colonel of IDF Intelligence and founder and President of MEMRI, onto the programme where Carmon denounced CNN's Arabic translation and defended the context and syntax of MEMRI's translation of the show.
+Beck then invited Yigal Carmon, the founder and President of MEMRI and a former IDF Intelligence colonel, onto the programme.
+Carmon denounced CNN's Arabic translation and defended the context and syntax of MEMRI's translation of the show.